 6 Tips for Sleeping Comfortably After Shoulder Surgery

-NOTE: These are general recommendations.
-Always follow your doctor’s personal treatment plan if it is different than below.
+These are general recommendations.
+Always follow your doctor’s personal treatment plan if it is different than the one below.

 1. Wear a sling while sleeping